ShivaNaniSimha/OpenChat-YIC/README.md

 OpenChat-YIC (Youtube Integration with Chatgpt)

-Ana pplication build by using langchain,openai,streamlit and youtube data api v3
+An application build by using langchain,openai,streamlit and youtube data api v3